Gamze1314/OceanCargo-App/README.md

 ### Overview

-This is Flask-based RESTful API of the Ocean Cargo App, a web application designed to manage ocean cargo shipments.
+This is Flask-based RESTful API of the Ocean Cargo App, a full-stack web application designed to manage ocean cargo shipments.
 The app allows user to view the vessel schedules and associated containers on the Home page.
-The API endpoints are designed by RESTful conventions to manage HTTP requests to add container for a specific shipment route, update a container type, and number, as well as deleting a container.
+The API endpoints are designed by RESTful conventions to manage HTTP requests to add container for a specific shipment route, update and delte a container for a specific shipment route.
+Users can easily manage containers and track their total shipment cost, and container price accordingly.
+The container types and price are set to fixed values for the ease of use.

 The app is configured to Flask-SQL Alchemy, Flask-Retful, and Flask-Migrate extensions to manage the database transactions.
 The API is designed based on RESTful conventions and JSON serialization.